Awalz/SwiftyCam/README.md

 ## Flash

-The flash(torch) can be enabled on the device by calling:
+The flash(torch) can be enabled by changing the **flashEnabled** property:

-    toggleFlash()
+    flashEnabled = true

-The flash will only be enabled if the current camera is the rear camera and will automatically if the camera switches or the View Controller is dismissed.
+The flash will only be enabled if the current camera is the rear camera.
+For photos, the camera will flash much like the stock iOS camera.
+For video, the torch(flash) will enable for the duration of the video capture.

 ## Switching Camera